 De-wetting in Conformal Coating

-De-wetting occurs when the wet conformal coating film refuses to wet the surface evenly and pulls back into craters, islands, fisheyes, or bare patches.
-In production this is most commonly driven by surface energy and contamination effects (not thickness or cure alone).
+De-wetting occurs when the wet conformal coating film refuses to wet the surface evenly and pulls back into craters, islands, fisheyes or bare patches.

 What is De-wetting in Conformal Coating?

-- Definition: the coating pulls away from the surface during application/flow to form craters, fisheyes, islands, or exposed βwindowsβ.
+• Definition: the coating pulls away from the surface during application or flow to form craters, fisheyes, islands or exposed β€œwindows”.

-How De-wetting Forms (Mechanisms)
+How De-wetting Forms

 Root Causes of De-wetting

-Contamination & handling (most common)
+Contamination and handling

 PCB fabrication factors